 A string that acts like a user ID or password, giving you access to the Net-SNMP instance.
 Common read communities are public (enables you to retrieve read-only information from the device) and private (enables you to access all information on the device).

 The name that is required to connect to the Net-SNMP instance.

 The password that is required to connect to the Net-SNMP instance.

 - Authentication Method (optional)

-From the list, select one of the following options which determines how encrypted information traveling between the Net-SNMP instance and Uptime Infrastructure Monitor is authenticated:
+From the list, select one of the following options, which will determine how encrypted information traveling between the Net-SNMP instance and up.time will be authenticated:

 MD5: A widely-used method for creating digital signatures used to authenticate and verify the integrity of data.

 SHA: A secure method of creating digital signatures.
 SHA is considered the successor of MD5 and is widely used with network and Internet data transfer protocols.